When to Replace Plumbing and What You Should Anticipate and What You Should Anticipate

 FAQ Section

-How much does it cost to replace the plumbing?
+How much will it cost to replace plumbing?

-How long does it take to change the plumbing?
+How long will it take to change the plumbing?

-Do I need to change my plumbing if there’s a leak?
+Should I replace my plumbing if I have a leak?

 Can I replace my plumbing by myself?